“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 • The primacy of genuine learning.
 For many students, particularly successful ones, the biggest challenge will be replacing their well-established habits of doing school — going through the motions of learning and gaming the system to get good grades — with a healthier and more responsible attitude towards learning.
 The paradigm shift we are seeking requires them to recognize that doing school is a meaningless waste of time.
 They must believe that there are essential skills and knowledge they need to live the kinds of life they want, and that the only way to master those goals is to genuinely learn them.

 • The importance of who they are.
 When students come to believe that they themselves —who they are becoming in school, how it is preparing them for life — is as important a goal as the content they are learning, they will often embrace the new paradigm.
 The focus on their personal growth is a powerful draw.
 Being adolescents, it is common and completely age appropriate for them to be preoccupied with acquiring their adult identities.
 The usefulness of the character traits discussed in the last chapter is self-evident to many students.
-Making the acquisition of those traits one of the highest priorities, making your class more of a voyage of self-discovery, is very appealing.
+Making the acquisition of those traits one of the highest priorities, making your class more of a voyage of self-discovery, can therefore be very appealing to them.

 • Relying on the intrinsic drive.
 In my experience, students are well aware of the power grades have to distort their motivation in school.
 To become intrinsically motivated, they must believe there is an alternative to the usual game they play in school.
 Like many people, they will be initially skeptical of the idea that they have an intrinsic drive to learn and excel for the sheer pleasure it.
 But they know they have such motivation for other non-academic activities — so why not in this class as well?

 • Becoming a community of self-directed learners.
-For this approach to work, it is necessary for every person to take responsibility for his own learning, but that is not sufficient.
+For the Student Agency Model to work, it is necessary for every person to take responsibility for his own learning, but that is not sufficient.
 Every person must also contribute to the success of everyone else in the class.
 Unlike most of their experience in school, in which they are in competition with other students, they must now become aware of and work for the good of the group.
 As discussed in the last chapter, the sense of belonging to a community has a powerful effect on student motivation and well-being.

-The mechanics of these early conversations with your students, as well as the other aspects of establishing the classroom culture, will be discussed in depth in “Starting the Year”.
+The mechanics of these early conversations with your students, as well as other aspects of establishing the classroom culture, are discussed in depth in a separate reading, “Starting the Year”.

 No matter what the topic being discussed, the initial conversations should begin with students exploring and expressing their own point of view about school.
 What has their experience of school been?
 What has helped them learn and grow?
 What has been counterproductive or meaningless?
 Giving them permission to speak candidly in your presence can be a liberating experience for them, and it establishes the first steps in building a working relationship that is based on mutual trust.